odow/SDDP.jl/docs/src/tutorial/05_plotting.md

     You need to install the [Plots.jl](https://github.com/JuliaPlots/Plots)
     package for this to work.
 We used the `GR` backend (`gr()`), but any `Plots.jl` backend should work.
-    ```julia
-    import Pkg
-    Pkg.add("Plots")
-    Pkg.add("GR")
-    ```

-This function implements a plot recipe to create ribbon plots of each variable against the stages.
+`Kokako.publicationplot` implements a plot recipe to create ribbon plots of each variable against the stages.
 The first argument is the vector of simulation dictionaries and the second argument is the dictionary key that you want to plot.
 Standard Plots.jl keyword arguments such as `title` and `xlabel` can be used to modify the look of each plot.
 By default, the plot displays ribbons of the 0-100, 10-90, and 25-75 percentiles.
 The dark, solid line in the middle is the median (i.e. 50'th percentile).

 ```julia
 using Plots